atisu/dotfiles/README.md

 # homescripts
-vim, bash, zsh, etc. scripts.
+My vim, bash, zsh, etc. scripts.
+Mainly for my personal use, but feel free to use them.

 # Installing